SYMPTOMS OF OCULAR DISEASE

 Redness may be due to hyperemia of the conjunctival, ciliary, or episcleral vessels (eFigure 7–1); erythema of the eyelids; or subconjunctival hemorrhage (eFigure 7–2).
 The major differential diagnoses are conjunctivitis, corneal disorders, acute glaucoma, and acute uveitis (see Table 7–1).

 Hyperemia of ciliary and episcleral vessels.
-(Courtesy of Ed Lee.)
+(Used, with permission, from Ed Lee.)

 Spontaneous subconjunctival hemorrhage while receiving warfarin.
-(Courtesy of University of California, Davis, Cornea and External Diseases.
+(From the University of California, Davis, Cornea and External Diseases.
 Reproduced, with permission, from Riordan-Eva P, Cunningham ET Jr. Vaughan & Asbury's General Ophthalmology, 18th ed.
 McGraw-Hill, 2011.)

 Table 7–1.The inflamed eye: Differential diagnosis of common causes. |Favorite Table|Download (.pdf) Table 7–1.
 The inflamed eye: Differential diagnosis of common causes.